NativeScript/docs-v7/ui/layouts.md

 Layout is the process of measuring and positioning the child views of a [Layout][Layout] container.
 Layout is an intensive process whose speed and performance depend on the count of the children and the complexity of the layout container.
 For example, a simple layout container such as [AbsoluteLayout][AbsoluteLayout] might perform better than a more complex layout container, such as [GridLayout][GridLayout].

-Layout completes in two passes - a measure pass and a layout pass.
+Layout completes in two passes&mdash;a measure pass and a layout pass.
 Every layout container provides its own `onMeasure()` and `onLayout()` methods to achieve its own specific layout.

 ### Measure Pass

-During the measure pass, each [View][View] is measured to retrieve its desired size.
+During the measure pass, each [view][view] is measured to retrieve its desired size.
 The measure pass evaluates the following properties:

 * width
 * height